Shooting suspect in standoff at Los Angeles supermarket

 He could hear others around him sobbing as the man ran toward the back of the store and yell at people, but Kohles said he never heard any more gunshots.
 After about 30 minutes, police came inside and rushed some of the customers out, he said.

-Christian Dunlop, a real estate agent and actor who lives nearby, said he was watching from the corner when he saw four people flee out the front of the store.
-An employee was dragging an injured woman by the hands out the front door, he said.

-One woman who was injured was taken to the hospital in stable condition, according to David Ortiz, a fire department spokesman, though it was unclear how she was injured.
-Officials said they had 18 ambulances and 100 firefighters staged at the scene.

-Montgomery said the situation was still unfolding and hostages were still inside the store.
+Sgt.
+Barry Montgomery said the situation was still unfolding but officers were communicating with the suspect.
+It wasn’t clear if employees or customers were still inside the store.

 Officers are “trying to get the suspect to surrender and bring this to a peaceful conclusion,” he said.